Groundhog

 A Tweet with seven million views: A good law of history is that if you ever find yourself opposing a student movement while siding with the ruling class, you are wrong.
 Every single time.
 In every era.
 No matter the issue.

 I wonder if this is true.
-Do student activists historically have some sort of unique claim to moral authority?
+Historically, do student activists have some sort of unique claim to moral authority?

 I spend the next day digging.